layer5io/linkerd-service-mesh-workshop/lab-1/README.md

 ## <a name="3"></a> 3 - Enforce mTLS strict mode

-By default, Linkerd automatically enables mutual Transport Layer Security (mTLS) for most HTTP-based communication between meshed pods, by establishing and authenticating secure, private TLS connections between Linkerd proxies.
+By establishing mutually-authenticated connections between Linkerd proxies , Linkerd automatically enables mutual Transport Layer Security (mTLS) by default for most HTTP-based communication between services.

 ## <a name="4"></a> 4 - Confirming Add-ons